JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/_drafts/photovoltaic-rex-after-2-months/index.md

 Also, the fact that the installation couldn't be peerformed on the rooftop of the house was blocking since I didn't want to sale the unused production to power companies who bought it less than half that they sold it to us...

-For example, in May 2022, the power company bought a kWh at [6 to 10 cts (french article)](https://www.insunwetrust.solar/blog/le-solaire-et-vous/tarif-rachat-photovoltaique/#:~:text=%F0%9F%92%B0%20Quel%20est%20le%20montant,0%2C10%20%E2%82%AC%20par%20kWh.) and sold each kWh between 17 and 22 cts (this was what I paid then).
+For example, in May 2022, the power company bought a kWh at 6 to 10 cts and sold each kWh between 17 and 22 cts (this was what I paid then).

 At the end of 2021, I receive an email on a french website, where people sale stuff but also their services, that told me that someone was offering his services to install small PV setup.
 It was a local person who promoting a setup that used old modules to power water heaters.
 It was just what I was looking for!